-Hopes ran high among music lovers that “An American Tragedy” might turn out to be the Great American Opera.
-All the elements seemed in place.
+Hopes ran high among music lovers that “An American Tragedy” might turn out to be the Great American Opera, or at least the first great one of the 21st century.
+All the elements seemed in place: a sure-fire, pre-tested plot; a prominent composer who had demonstrated his power and skill in previous stage works; a crack cast comprising the U.S.’ best singing actors; an acclaimed, adventurous director.
 The result was an evening that somehow failed to jell, largely due to a score that stopped short of fully involving its listeners.

 Trimming Theodore Dreiser’s nearly 900-page 1925 novel down to the requirements of the operatic stage is a task admirably accomplished by Gene Scheer’s libretto.
 Scheer has wisely kept most of the action around 1906, the year in which the events that inspired Dreiser took place.
 The case, in which an ambitious young man fell in love with a wealthy girl, drowned his pregnant girlfriend and was executed for murder, became a bestseller in Dreiser’s hands.
 (It was turned into a successful play in 1926 as well as Hollywood films “An American Tragedy” (1931, helmed by Josef Von Sternberg) and George Stevens’ 1951 “A Place in the Sun.”)